ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 --- abstract

-DNS filtering is widely deployed for various reasons, including network security.
+DNS filtering is widely deployed for various reasons, including network security and policy enforcement.
 However, filtered DNS responses lack structured information for end users to understand the reason for the filtering.
 Existing mechanisms to provide explanatory details to end users cause harm especially if the blocked DNS response is for HTTPS resources.